camrossi/aci-k8s-demo/README.md

 ## Kubernetes:

 My Kubernetes Cluster, for this demo, is composed of:
-- 3 Talos Control Plane Nodes running as VMs inside OpenShift
+- 3 Control Plane Nodes running as VMs inside OpenShift
-- 2 Talos Ingress Nodes running as VMs inside OpenShift
+- 2 Ingress Nodes running as VMs inside OpenShift
 - 3 Raspberry Pi 4

 Running [Talos Linux ](https://www.talos.dev/).
 If you are reading this guide I do expect you to be able to deploy a K8s Cluster.